Matthew T. Apple

 (2nd year and above)

-This course presents ways in which modern advances in technology interact with and influence English and people who use English to communicate with others in cultures around the world.
-Computer assisted language learning (CALL) has long been used to promote the learning of second languages; however, recent tools such as smartphones and the rapidly expanding use of social networking services (SNS) have dramatically increased the rate of language exchange and change.
+This EMI content course presents ways in which modern advances in technology interact with and influence English and people who use English to communicate with others in cultures around the world.
+Computer assisted language learning (CALL) has long been used to promote the learning of second languages; however, recent tools such as smartphones and the rapidly expanding use of social networking services (SNS; social media) have dramatically increased the rate of language exchange and change, while AI has begun a virtual revolution in communication (for better or worse).
 Virtual online communities of practice not only facilitate the creation of new words, phrases, and audiovisual means of communicating, but also present new challenges in the presentation of the self and the understanding of others.
 This class explores the interactive influences of language and technology on each other.

 Graduate school courses (at other universities)